Juan José Segura-Sampedro: Merits and awards

 He was awarded with the "Mateu Orfila" research prize of the Balearic Official Medical College in 2019 for his research work on morbidity associated to liver resection and transfusion during cytoreductive surgery and HIPEC.
 He was awarded with the 2019 research prize of the Balearic Medical Academy for his work about goal-directed therapy in cytoreductive surgery with hyperthermic intraperitoneal chemotherapy.
 He was awarded with the "Metge Matas" research prize of the Balearic Official Medical College in 2020 for his research work on a new device "for grade IV–V liver injury in porcine model".

 He was one of the Spanish scientists invited to the Singularity University Summit in Spain due to his advances in telematic follow-up for surgical patients.

 He was founder and current editor of the academic journal Annals of Mediterranean Surgery.

 He is a committee member of the European Society of Surgical Oncology and a member of the Spanish Chapter of the World Society for Emergency Surgery.

-He serves as an associated editor of Frontiers in Surgery and Frontiers in Oncology and a Guest Editor of Cancers.
+He serves as an associated editor of Frontiers in Surgery and Frontiers in Oncology and as guest editor of Cancers.